umd-fire-coml/BeeTrack/README.md

 # BeeTrack
-This is a work in progress.
-We are trying to track bees with CNNs.
+This is (was?) a work in progress.
+We were trying to track bees with CNNs.

 ![alt image](bee_train180.png)